GauravShastrakar33/Design-Your-Destiny-by-DrMeghana-Dikshit/replit.md

 - **Push Notifications**: For practice reminders (UI exists but notification system not implemented)
 - **Backend Progress Tracking**: `/api/track-progress` endpoint for AudioPlayer playlist mode
 - **Expanded Audio Library**: Add more practice audio files, affirmations, and journaling tracks as assets become available
-- **AI Insights**: Mentioned in UI with "unlocks in 7 days" - planned feature not implemented